-In this article we are going to see how to create and undo windows in Blender, this is something that you have to practice and master as soon as possible since in general we are going to work with multiple windows.
+In this article we see how to open and close windows in Blender, this is something that you have to practice and master as soon as possible since in general we are going to work with multiple windows.

 We start with the Blender Viewport window shown in Figure 1.